franroad/api/DOCUMENTATION.md

 ## Using the get_current_user
 - Now that the posts table requires the user id to be added , we leverage the info that ``get_current_user`` is returning

-This way the info is automatically added based in the token (the user authenticated is the one that creates the post)
+This way the info is automatically added based in the token (the user authenticated is the one that creates the post) and no user intervnetion is required.

 ```Python
 @router.post("/", status_code=status.HTTP_201_CREATED, response_model=schemas.PostResponse) #adding the post to a dict and to the my_post array of dict